-Mr. ASHARI (Indonesia) deplored the fact that most of the developed countries had not fulfilled the expectation that they would contribute one per cent of their gross national income in assistance to developing countries.
+28. Hr.
+ASHARI (Indonesia) deploted the fact that most of the developed countries had not fulfilled the expectation that they would contribute one per cent of their gross national income in assistance to developing countries.
 He recalled the recommendation made at the second United Nations Conference on Trade and Development and appealed to the economically advanced countries to reach the target set.
 A short fall in capital flow to developing areas could retard economic growth and thus worsen political and social conditions.

-The full text of the statement made by Mr. Abdel-Rahman has been issued as document ID/B/36.
+^{1/} The full text of the statement made by Mr. Abdel-Rahman has been issued as document ID/B/36.

-- 29. At the International Symposium on Industrial Development recently held at Athens (ID/B/21) it had been found that progress in industrial development was still discouraging.
-The average rate of industrial growth (seven per cent) was by no means to be considered satisfactory because in the predominantly agricultural developing countries industry accounted for only a minor part of the national income.
-He therefore asked the Board carefully to study the recommendations adopted at the Symposium and to allocate priorities in the light of the limited resources at the disposal of UNIDO and the great expectations of member countries and thus make assistance more effective.
-Particular consideration should be given to the interrelation between agriculture and industry, and especially the food-production industry. - 30.
-The results achieved at the second United Nations Conference on Trade and Development had unfortunately been limited and showed that a real policy for co-operation in development was still lacking, although the developed countries were showing a greater understanding of the problems confronting the developing countries.
-His delegation believed that the principles embedded in the Charter of Algiers represented a realistic common platform for the group of seventy-seven developing countries and should serve as a basis for international action. - 31.
-The transformation of an agricultural economy into an industrial economy was a slow and difficult process, and its purpose would be defeated if new industrial projects were to face export problems in the future.
-The developed countries should adjust their own industrial structure so as to allow the developing countries to produce semi-processed and processed primary commodities and semi-manufactured and manufactured goods using indigenous raw materials. - 32.
-Domestic savings in the developing countries were still very low and external financing was still inadequate. - 33.
-Since UNIDO was limited in its annual budget it had to restrict itself to programmes mainly involving the human aspects, such as allocation of experts, rather than the material aspects of industrialization.
-His delegation felt that in 1968 and 1969 UNIDO should aim at widening the scope for self-help in the developing countries and at supervising bilateral programmes which should be carried out implemented by those countries themselves, to the extent of their means.
+29. At the International Symposium on Industrial Development recently held at Athens (ID/B/21) it had been found that progress in industrial development was still discouraging.
+The average rate of industrial growth (seven per cent) was by no means to be considered satisfactory because in the predominantly agricultural developing countries industry accounted for only a miner part of the national income.
+He therefore asked the Beard carefully to study the recommendations adopted at the Symposium and to consider priorities in the light of the limited resources at the disposal of UNIDO and the great expectations of member countries and thus make assistance more effective.
+Particular consideration should be given to the interrelation between agriculture and industry, and especially the food-production industry.

+30. The results achieved at the second United Nations Conference on Trade and Development had unfortunately been limited and showed that a real policy for co-operation in development was still lacking, although the developed countries were showing a greater understanding of the problems confronting the developing countries.
+His delegation believed that the principles embedded in the Charter of Algiers represented a realistic common platform for the group of seventy-seven developing countries and should serve as a basis for international action.

+31. The transformation of an agricultural economy into an industrial economy was a slow and difficult process, and its purpose would be defeated if new industrial projects were to face export problems in the future.
+The developed countries should adjust their own industrial structure so as to allow the developing countries to produce semi-processed and processed primary commodities and semi-manufactured and manufactured goods using indigenous raw materials.

+32. Demostic savings in the developing countries were still very low and external financing was still inadequate.